Slavi-Svec/100-days-of-code/Days Log.md

 and completed 4 questions from the ES6 section in FCC

 **Thoughts**
-Im beginning to understand functions a lot more and now  starting to think of a few options when i have to answering code wars algorithms, I realise that there is multiple ways to answer a queston. i have fisished my tribute page and looks good.
+Im beginning to understand functions a lot more and now  starting to think of a few options when i have to answering code wars algorithms, I realise that there is multiple ways to answer a queston.
+WHen i first started code wars it would take me all day just to figure out what the questions was asking me to do, now i know the answer and just have to get the correct syntax.
+I have fisished my tribute page and looks good.

 **Link(s) to work**
 https://codepen.io/slavi-svec/pen/Bayxvaa